 You can also add any existing YouTube video to one of your playlists in exactly the same way, helping students to find videos on YouTube that will support their learning.

 The final step is to embed your video in your Edublogs, CampusPress, or WordPress site.
 You’ll be pleased to know that this is very easy to do.

 Open the page or post where you want the video.
 Put your cursor on a new line where you want the video to display.

 Now go back to your YouTube video and copy its URL.
 You can do this by right-clicking on the video and selecting Copy video URL:

 Then go back to your post and paste that URL into the post.
 Your copied text will immediately disappear and be replaced by the video:

 Publish or update your post or page in the normal way and you’ll see that the video is embedded into the live post so that anyone can watch it or go to YouTube to do so:

 You can add as many videos to each page or post as you like, so you could create a page for a class and add a number of videos for them.
 Or you might find it easier to add a category for each class, subject or year group, and group your video posts that way.

-Hopefully I’ve inspired you to make more use of video in your teaching and on your school website.
-As you can see, creating a YouTube channel, uploading video to it and embedding that in your school website isn’t difficult.
+As you can see, creating a YouTube channel, uploading a video to it, and embedding that on your school website isn’t difficult.

 You’ll find that if you’re using a device like an iPhone or iPad to create videos, you can upload your video directly to YouTube.
 And adding that to your site is just a matter of copying the URL.
 It will give you an easy way for students to find the video that links to your curriculum and for parents to see what’s been happening in the classroom.